Jarious Jackson: Toronto Argonauts

+Career statistics

 Coaching career

 Immediately upon retiring it was announced that Jackson would then begin his coaching career as the quarterbacks coach for the Lions.
 After coaching in BC for one year (2013) he spent the next couple seasons as the quarterbacks coach for both the Edmonton Eskimos and Saskatchewan Roughriders before being named the BC Lions' Offensive Coordinator for the 2018 season.
 He retained the position for the 2019 BC Lions season, but after a disappointing year, his contract was not renewed for 2020.

 On February 6, 2020, it was announced that Jackson was joining the Toronto Argonauts as the team's offensive coordinator and quarterbacks coach.
 The 2020 CFL season was cancelled, but Jackson coached for the Argonauts in 2021 where the team finished in first place in the East Division.

 On January 4, 2022, Jackson formally joined the Edmonton Elks as the team's pass game coordinator and quarterbacks coach.
+He retained the same role to begin the 2023 season, but after an 0–8 start to the season, Jackson was promoted to offensive coordinator on July 31, 2023, replacing Stephen McAdoo.